sensorium/Mozzi/README.txt

 File > Examples > Mozzi menu.

 USING CUTTLEFISH
-Here's a minimal template for an empty Mozzi sketch:
+Here's a template for an empty Mozzi sketch:

 	#include <MozziGuts.h>         // at the top of your sketch
 	#define CONTROL_RATE 64 // or some other power of 2